team-fireworks/hotfusion/README.md

 Either you've specified the same object twice in `queueScope`, or an earlier `queueScope` has been called on the object and scope.
 As Fusion discourages repeated destruction, Hotfusion will disallow repeated queues.

-If desired, you can allow overrides, see `queueScope` for more information.

 ---